 There’s a little voice in my head that ponders whether I’m applying an unfair advantage to the game that has had more time to establish its legend.
 A few years from now, will Shredder’s Revenge’s tracks be considered equally as reverential?

 When it comes down to it, if you pitted your top three Turtles in Time stage themes against the top three of Shredder’s Revenge, which would come out on top?
-Is there really anything that sounds and feels quite Sewer Surfin’ or Neon Night-Riders?
+Is there really anything that sounds and feels quite like Skull and Crossbones or Neon Night-Riders?

 I’d argue not, and as such, I awarded the victory to Mutsuhiko Izumi, Tsutomu Ogura, Kazuhiko Uehara and Harumi Ueko.
 Of all the decisions I make in this piece, this is likely the most contentious, and I will openly acknowledge that fact.
 As is the case across many of these sections, they’re both absolutely amazing in their own right.

-Also, we’re not acknowledging sound design here just yet, but I really do miss those ‘gwoah, gwoah’ moans Turtles in Time’s bosses would take as they’re hit.
+Also, sound design is just generally better from Konami.
+Every action has a crisp auditory impact, and I really do miss those ‘gwoah, gwoah’ moans Turtles in Time’s bosses would take as they’re hit.

 Lastability: Shredder’s Revenge